dzackgarza/Notes/Research/Notes/ReadingGeneral/2019-03-23 Reading Notes.md

 $$
 is a homotopy pullback diagram.

+Our first guess is motivated by the hypothesis that a contravariant functor E : (Schemes) → (Spectra) satisfying property (∗), in analogy to the functor K, must be something like a cohomology theory for schemes.
+A weak equivalence of schemes X
+∼
+−→ Y would be expected to have the property that E(Y ) → E(X) is a weak equivalence of spectra for every such E.

 Believing that this gives the ‘correct’ definition of weak equivalence reduces to believing that the whole homotopy theory of schemes is captured in the two basic facts that $\mathrm{hocolim}~U_\wait \longrightarrow X$ and $X \cross I \to X$ are weak equivalences.
 The surprising answer is yes.
 If we use this definition in the case of reasonable topological spaces (like CW-complexes) we do recover the usual notion of weak equivalence.